BlueJayBird11/CppCalculator/README.md

 ### Computer.h and Computer.cpp
 The computer files can be considered the "brains" of the program.
 They are where the entry is actually calculated.
 This was done as a header and accomaning C++ file so that it could be imported into the

+## States
+State 0 is the default state, anything can be input

+State 1 is the state where an answer is displayed with no errors

+State 2 is the state where an error occurs when calculating the entry

+## How calculation works
+The entry that is input by the user gets turned into a vector of numbers and operators.

+For examples:

+`{"243", "+", "56"}`

+This was done as it allows for future inputs to easily be added in if nessessary.
+It also allows for simple syntax checking before calculations.

+## Other notes
+There are a large count of decisions being made largely because the input is turned into vector and is having it's syntax checked.